zhihuammu/ODE-book/chaps/01/chap01_4_homogenous.md

 ~ = ~ & c_1 \cdot 0 + c_2 \cdot 0 + \ldots + c_k \cdot 0 \\
 ~ = ~ & 0
 \end{align*} -->

+Note: **There will be a coursework question asking you to prove this theorem.**
 ::::